kiwicom/orbit/.github/foundation.md

 # Foundation

-Foundation object offers us very easy and quick way how to define design tokens and also how to simply create needed themes.
+Foundation object offers us very easy and quick way to define design tokens and also how to simply create needed themes.

 > You can overwrite some or all properties in this object with `getTokens` function.